srikanth13122002/backend---server/README.md

-the instructions provided cover the essential steps for setting up, running, and testing the backend server.
-Here is a consolidated and formatted README that you can use for your GitHub repository:
+the instructions provided cover the essential steps for setting up, running, and testing the backend server:

  Backend Server